PyPSA/PyPSA/doc/components.rst

 (parallel logical elements should be forbidden).
 This implies two things:
 - Obviously it is allowed to connect multiple logical elements to the same bus.
 This can lead to networks of logical elements that are directly connected.
-These networks need to share one “connected_bus”.
+These networks need to share one "connected_bus".
 - It is also allowed to connect logical elements to logical elements.
 This can lead to buses that are only connected to logical elements but not to electrical elements, which makes them logical_buses that are no part of the admittance matrix.

-Because of the shared “connected_bus”, when a network is initiated and every time a logical element has been added the logical_topology is determined by the function network.determine_logical_topology().
+Because of the shared connected_bus, when a network is initiated and every time a logical element has been added the logical_topology is determined by the function network.determine_logical_topology().
-This function detects sub_networks of logical elements and assigns one shared “connected_bus” to each logical element in a sub_network, which is required to close logical elements with consistent naming.
+This function detects sub_networks of logical elements and assigns one shared connected_bus to each logical element in a sub_network, which is required to close logical elements with consistent naming.